Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

-In this way, different methods develop various weight assignment schemes for $a_{uv}^{(l)}$ to model the importance of similar and dissimilar neighbors during aggregation.
-In the following, we provide the details of weight assignment schemes adopted by existing methods in the \textit{spectral} domain and the \textit{spatial} domain, respectively.
+In general, edge-related methods simultaneously focus on \textit{spectral} domain and the \textit{spatial} domain.
 To be concrete, spectral GNNs leverage the theory of graph signal processing to design graph filters, and spatial GNNs focus on the graph structural topology to develop aggregation strategies.

-In spectral domain, in contrast to Laplacian smoothing~\cite{li2018deeper} and low-pass filtering~\cite{sgc_wu2019simplifying} to approximate graph Fourier transformation on homophilic graphs, spectral GNNs on heterophilic graphs involve both low-pass and high-pass filters to adaptively extract low-frequency and high-frequency graph signals.
+\textbf{Spectral Perspective. }In contrast to Laplacian smoothing~\cite{li2018deeper} and low-pass filtering~\cite{sgc_wu2019simplifying} to approximate graph Fourier transformation on homophilic graphs, spectral GNNs on heterophilic graphs involve both low-pass and high-pass filters to adaptively extract low-frequency and high-frequency graph signals.
 The essential intuition behind this lies in that low-pass filters mainly retain the commonality of node features, while high-pass filters capture the difference between nodes.

 Typically, FAGCN~\cite{fagcn_bo2021beyond} adopts a self-gating attention mechanism to learn the proportion of low-frequency and high-frequency signals by splitting the $a_{uv}^{(l)}$ into two components, \ie, $a_{uv}^{(l,LP)}$ and $a_{uv}^{(l,HP)}$, corresponding to low-pass and high-pass filters, respectively.
 Through adaptive frequency signal learning, FAGCN could achieve expressive performance on different types of graphs with homophily and heterophily.
-Apart from low-pass and high-pass filters, ACM~\cite{acm_luan2021heterophily} further involves the identity filter, which is the linear combination of low-pass and high-pass filters.
-In this way, ACM could adaptively exploit beneficial neighbor information from different filter channels for each node; Meanwhile, its identity filter could guarantee less information loss of the input signal.
+Formally, adaptive edge-aware weights $a_{uv}^{(l)}$ are defined in FAGCN as